errata-ai/vale/README.md

 - `conditional` ([example](https://github.com/ValeLint/vale/blob/master/styles/TheEconomist/UnexpandedAcronyms.yml)): This ensures that the existence of `first` implies the existence of `second`.
 This is useful for things like verifying that an abbreviation has a parenthetical defintion.
 - `spelling` ([example](https://github.com/ValeLint/vale/blob/master/styles/demo/CheckSpellings.yml)): This will spell check against a large [list of words](https://github.com/client9/misspell#words) accounting for customizations (e.g., removing or adding words to the dictionary).

 Additionally, since Vale is “syntax aware,” you'll never have to worry about syntax-related false positives (e.g., URLs or code blocks).
-See [Check Types](https://valelint.github.io/styles/#check-types) for more information.
+See [Creating a style](https://valelint.github.io/docs/styles/#creating-a-style) for more information.

 ## Installation